Project Management: Pulling the Strings

 Project flow according to waterfall method

-Exemplary project flow according to iterative waterfall model
+Exemplary project flow according to agile, iterative waterfall and waterfall model

 From the Idea to the Project Plan

 Then it's down to the nitty-gritty: usually the first step is to work out the requirements.
 In the course of requirements engineering, the functional and non-functional requirements for the solution are defined.
-It is written down in detail what the digital solution must be able to do.
+It's written down in detail what the digital solution must be able to do.

 The resulting list of requirements forms the basis for the detailed cost estimate.
 Once the offer is complete and accepted, our PMs ensure a smooth start to the implementation phase.
 This usually starts with the Concept and Design and User Research, before moving into the App- or Webdevelopment.